douglasrizzo/catsim/sphinx/estimation.rst

 Estimation Methods -- :mod:`catsim.estimation`
 **********************************************

+For algorithmic details, mathematical definitions, and behavioral contracts of each estimation technique, see :doc:`specs/estimation/index`.

 Estimators are the objects responsible for estimating examinees' ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
 In the domain of IRT, there are two main